Continuing Education Unit Workshops

 Learn Mind Body Bowen

-Workshop notes will be supplied.
+Workshop notes are supplied.

-Bowtech/BAA CEU’s: 16 hours
+Bowtech/BAA CEU’s: 16 hours - Now also CPE’s with BTFA & ATMS

 Explore and experience: